 Meet our Student Officers

-Emily G. Armstrong is a 3rd year undergraduate student and Double Dawg in the College of Public Health at the University of Georgia.
-Emily is currently pursuing her Bachelor of Science in in Health Promotion with a minor in Global Health with an anticipated graduation date of Summer 2023.
-After her undergraduate degree, Emily plans to complete an MPH in Epidemiology with an anticipated graduation date of Spring 2024.
-In addition to her work with the Lamm Lab, she is also an undergraduate researcher on the CPC Map Project under Dr. Danielle Lambert and Dr. Andrea Swartzendruber.
+Emily G. Armstrong is a Double Dawg in the College of Public Health at the University of Georgia having finished her Bachelor of Science in in Health Promotion in the Spring of 2023 and in the last year of her MPH.
+In addition to her work with the Lamm Lab, she was also an undergraduate researcher on the CPC Map Project under Dr. Danielle Lambert and Dr. Andrea Swartzendruber.
 With the Lamm Lab, Emily works on the Healthier Together project as part of the field work team.
 She assists with focus groups and survey collection in the five rural communities for project evaluation.